kooroshsajadi/llm-fine-tuning-and-distillation/README.md

 ## 🚧 Status

 > **Note**: This project is still **under active development**.
-Expect changes in structure, functionality, and APIs in the near future.
+Expect changes in structure and functionality in the near future.
 Currently focused on seq2seq fine-tuning; full distillation pipeline coming soon.

 ## 📄 License